American Salas takes 54-hole lead at Women's Australian Open

 Salas, who had a 10-under total of 209, was 1 over after the front nine, but rescued her round with back-to-back birdies on the 14th and 15th holes and another on the par-5 17th.

+''I started to think whether or not I tied my hair up too tight, or whether I should take off my sweater,'' Salas said. ''I didn't get a start that I wanted to but today I felt like even par literally felt like under par.
+I rolled in a few putts when I needed to.''

-Australian Olympian Su Oh had the round of the day, a 68, and was tied for second with 36-hole leader Sarah Jane Smith (74) and Pornanong Phatlum (73).
+South Korean-born Australian Su Oh had the round of the day, a 68, and was tied for second with fellow Australian and 36-hole leader Sarah Jane Smith (74) and Pornanong Phatlum of Thailand (73).

+''It's a little disappointing, I feel like I played pretty well,'' Smith said. ''I made a lot of soft bogeys today, where I feel like today's the day where if you made some bogeys you'd be OK.
+Hopefully, we can get on top of that for tomorrow.''

 Defending champion Haru Nomura of Japan had a second consecutive 69 and was in a group tied for seventh, four strokes behind.